-In 2010, the San Juan Preservation Trust conveyed a 26-acre property on the northeast shore of Orcas Island to Washington State Parks, providing Moran State Park with its very first accessible saltwater beach.
+In 2010, the San Juan Preservation Trust conveyed a 26-acre property on the northeast shore of Orcas Island to Washington State Parks, providing Moran State Park with its first accessible saltwater beach.

 Washington State Parks approached the San Juan Preservation Trust in 2007 to explore ways to acquire the property.
 Recognizing a unique opportunity to add accessible saltwater beach to this popular park, the Preservation Trust’s board of trustees moved swiftly to purchase the property.
-Subsequent grant funds received from the Washington Wildlife Recreation Program (WWRP) allowed State Parks to then acquire the property from the Trust and fold it into the adjacent park.
+Subsequent grant funds received from the Washington Wildlife Recreation Program (WWRP) allowed State Parks to then acquire the property from the Preservation Trust and fold it into the adjacent park.

 “It’s exciting to be adding another dimension to one of our most popular parks,” said Rex Derr, Washington State Parks Director.
 “Moran State Park has so many beautiful and special features, and this addition of saltwater shoreline will be a real benefit to the public.”